ashtam55/arduCam-ESP-eye/readme.md

 PWDN - GND
 ```

-For More Information Please refer to this documentation [indrekluuk](https://github.com/indrekluuk/LiveOV7670)
+For More Information refer to this documentation [indrekluuk](https://github.com/indrekluuk/LiveOV7670)